top of page

 Course structure

-The North East SCITT (formerly Shotton Hall SCITT) teacher training programme is a one-year, full-time course that runs from September to July.
+The North East SCITT teacher training programme is an 11-month, full-time course that runs from September to July.

 From day one, and throughout the course, you will have access to a personal SCITT tutor, offering pastoral and job application support.

-Core training.
-You will be with the SCITT every Thursday for core training.
+You will be with the SCITT team every Thursday for core training.
 This will involve safeguarding training, lesson observations, planning, behaviour and research-based training.
-As a Research School, all of our training is underpinned by the latest research evidence.

 Ongoing